glabare2/Data_Portfolio/Resume.md

 Music and Performing Arts Library - University of Illinois<br>
 1114 West Nevada Street, Urbana, IL<br>
 (217) 333-1173<br>
+ Omeka digital exhibit on Broadside Ballad collection.
+Inputted metadata for Broadside Ballad digitization to Internet Archive.
+Completed several collection<br> development projects for scores, recordings, and books.
+Assisted students, faculty, and staff with research question at the reference desk and via LibChat.<br>
 <br>
 Graduate Hourly Librarian						Aug 2019 – May 2020<br>
 Music and Performing Arts Library - University of Illinois<br>